comment Add Comment

 • Market Conditions and Entrepreneurs Aspirations.
 There are few incubator both institutional and private in the country, wherein there is always a queue to get in.
 While there are others, who have a tough time ensuring 100% occupancy of their premises.
 Questions like whether there is a demand for incubators, where will incubatees come from, what are the capital costs and operating costs of setting up an incubator should be answered abinitio.
 One important thing to keep in mind is what do entrepreneurs really want from an incubator – is it just access to cheap space, internet, electricity (the tangible benefits of an incubator) or the spirit to work along with fellow entrepreneurs, chance to meet investors, get access to quality manpower and experienced advisors (the intangible benefits of an incubator).
 This will help in identifying the real pain area of customers (the entrepreneurs) and address their needs most effectively.

 • Team Identification.While it may sound logical to have an incubator which connects the entrepreneurs, investors, mentors, trainers, students and faculty – the real test comes in execution.
 The team that manages the incubator has to be world-class, as they are the ones who will drive the incubator, while the incubatees will drive their individual businesses.
-It is also good to identify a set of advisors – preferably a mix of veterans, faculty and investors, which always guides the incubation managers on strategic issues.
+It is also good to identify a set of advisors – preferably a mix of industry veterans, faculty and investors, which always guides the incubation managers on strategic issues.

 • Regular Training Calendar.It is important to draw out a calendar of activities, which keeps the incubator always charged.
 Conducting training programs, mentor meets, entrepreneur leadership talks from experts, job fair, product showcases, technology demonstrations etc. from time to time helps the community to grow and brings in a great network effect.